State Layer

 )

-// fetch more results
+// Load more results

 try await messageSearch.loadMoreMessages()

-// all the fetched results
+// All the loaded results

 let matches = messageSearch.state.messages